IDeepspace/TWU-Biblioteca-v2/README.md

 ## 二、Assignment: Biblioteca Release 2

-The Bangalore Public Library is quite happy with the first release of Biblioteca.
+The Bangalore Public Bookstore is quite happy with the first release of Biblioteca.
 Time for us to move on to the next release!
 This release of Biblioteca needs to have two major features:

 ### User Stories